 Demonkind was born from the embrace of two fundamental principles: Celebration of Darkness and Liberation for Everyone.
 Each of them independently has a long history of associations, philosophers, tendencies, and symbols; but Demonkind forges them together into an uncommon alloy.

 Celebration of Darkness

-That which we can easily perceive only has meaning in relation to that which remains hidden, occulted.
+The things we normally see or believe about the world only have meaning in relation to other parts which remain hidden from view, occulted.
 We all contain “dark” qualities: our shadow selves, our animal impulses, the traumas we’ve endured, the mistakes we’ve made, the desire for vengeance, our kinks, the bony hand of mortality tapping our shoulder, and other fears.
 When these remain bottled up, unexamined and denied, they tear us apart from the inside.
-Your suffering will never ease, and it will rot outward from your core, and spill out onto the people around you.

-Instead we, Demonkind, shall celebrate that darkness!
+Instead we, Demonkind, choose to celebrate that darkness!
 Uncork your bottled heart, and pour it from above your head, allowing the fears and lusts to fill your mouth, sting your eyes, and drench your breast.
 Dance for the dead–dance for your own death–dance for the unknowable multitudes that will die in this moment, and in this night, and in all the years to come.
-Each of us will find countless ways, large and small, to keep the black festival alive.
+Each of us will find countless ways, large and small, to keep that festival alive.

 This does not mean indulging in destructive behavior without a care for those around you; it means obliterating the cultural prohibition against revealing our shadows.
 Using the language of celebration and festivity prepares us for the much harder work of honestly examining those qualities within us, and addressing them with love rather than fear or judgment.
 It also frees us to take and share joy from the darkness.